 PBR stands for “Physically Based Rendering”.
-PBR enables a variety of enhancements to how realistically objects can be rendered, one of these being the ability to use image-based lighting, which provides more accurate ambient diffuse and specular reflections.
+PBR enables a variety of enhancements on how realistically objects can be rendered.
+One of these is the ability to use image-based lighting, which provides more accurate ambient diffuse and specular reflections.

 The differences between “traditional” shading and PBR shading can be stark:

 In Augmented Reality, PBR is especially relevant as it allows the 3D models being rendered to be shaded in a way which is more aware of its surroundings.
 For example, if you were to render a USDZ model of a shiny metallic cube, with PBR materials and QuickLook the cube would reflect the environment around it as if it were a real one:

 One of the biggest pains by far is the lack of good tools for artists to export their creations from their asset creation software to USDZ directly and without having to use the command line tools.
 Command line tools are not for everyone, and most of all the provided ones work with only a handful and outdated intermediate asset formats, making it hard to really exploit the functionalities of the USD format.